 Negative impacts of greenhouse warming on the biosphere are undoubtedly greatest in regions where species are close to maximum temperature tolerance limits.
 Such impacts may be at least partially balanced by improved opportunities for productive life in other regions.
-Also the "fertilization" effect on crops due to increasing stmospheric CO2 [Lemon, 1983] and other greenhouse climate effects such as changes in precipitation [Manabe and Wesherald, 1987] may have impacts besides that of the temperature change.
-Our intention here is only to show that temperature changes the effects may begin to be felt soon.
-We emphasize that it is the possibility of rapid climate change which is of most concern for the biosphere; there may not be sufficient time for samptos A and B.
+Also the "fertilization" effect on crops due to increasing atmospheric CO2 [Lemon, 1983] and other greenhouse climate effects such as changes in precipitation [Manabe and Wetherald, 1987] may have impacts besides that of the temperature change.
+Our intention here is only to show that temperature changes themselves can have a major impact on life and that these effects may begin to be felt soon.
+We emphasize that it is the possibility of rapid climate change which is of most concern for the biosphere; there may not be sufficient time for many biosystems to adapt to the rapid changes forecast for scenarios A and B.